martinhansdk/Continuous-Meter-Reader/README.md

     git clone --recursive https://github.com/martinhansdk/Continuous-Meter-Reader

-### Uploading the embedded code to the Arduinos
+### Uploading the embedded code to the MCU on the meter reader node

-Attach the Arduino for the utility meter to a USB port and run
+Using an AVR ISP programmer (for instance an Arduino with the ArduinoISP sketch loaded), attach it to the ISP header on the meter reader board.
+In the Arduino IDE select the appropriate programmer type.
+Choose the board type to be "Arduino Pro or Pro Mini (3.3V, 8 MHz) w/ ATmega328".
+Then run "Tools > Burn bootloader".

+Once this has completed correctly, the brown out detection must be cleared in the AVR in order to allow operating the AVR at 2.5V.
+Do this by running:

+    avrdude -patmega328p -cstk500v1 -P /dev/ttyUSB? -b19200 -U efuse:w:0xff:m

+Now disconnect the ISP and connect a 3.3V FTDI USB to serial adapter to JP2.
+The run

     cd src/Continuous-Meter-Reader
     make upload

+### Uploading the embedded code to the Arduino on the receiver station

 Attach the Arduino for the server receiver station and run